microsoft/FluidFramework/packages/dds/tree/docs/wip/Modules.md

 -   Chunk Representations: Forest at least one chunk representation to actually store data.
 Several are provided for performance reasons:

-    -   IndirectNode: Most general, supports all functionality (generally want to always include this one)
+    -   IndirectNode: Single node chunk: most general, supports all functionality (generally want to always include this one)
     -   UniformSequence: Highly compressed based on tree shape

--   Schema generators: We will likely want at least one tool that takes input schema files and generates the types used by the `Schema` library.
+-   Schema importers: We will likely want at least one tool that takes input schema files and generates the types used by the `Schema` library.
 Some options are listed here, but little thought has gone into this list:

     -   [json schema](https://json-schema.org/)
     -   graphQL
-    -   custom
+    -   typescript DSL (like [TypeBox](https://www.npmjs.com/package/@sinclair/typebox)) that supports runtime and compile type typing without code gen.

--   Schema libraries: We likely want to provide some useful schema, using and compatible with some generator (above):
+-   Schema libraries: We likely want to provide some useful schema, using and compatible with some importer (above):

     -   json (some way to embed json into our trees)
+    -   xml
     -   primitives (somehow we need to express primitive types / values.
 This can be in the form of a schema library, which may or may not be special compared to normal schema libraries)

 -   Schematize configurations: